sara-sabr/ITStrategy/_pages/en/exercises-oss-jekyll.md

 ### 1. Create Your Project Folder

-In your prefered terminal, create a project folder.
+In your preferred terminal, create a project folder.

 For example, you could do the following, changing `<project name>` to the name of your choice: